£sd: Origins

-Charlemagne's new monetary system prevailed across much of Western Europe including France (where the units were known as the livre, sous and denier), Italy (lira, soldo and denaro), the Holy Roman Empire (pfund, schilling and pfennig) and in England (pound, shilling and penny).
-The English name pound is a Germanic adaptation of the Latin phrase libra pondo 'a pound weight'.
+Charlemagne's new monetary system prevailed across much of Western Europe, including France (where the units were known as the livre, sou and denier), Italy (lira, soldo and denaro), the Holy Roman Empire (Pfund, Schilling and Pfennig) and in England (pound, shilling and penny).
+The English name pound is a Germanic adaptation of the Latin phrase libra pondo ('a pound weight').
 On the Iberian peninsula, the Kingdom of Aragon adopted the Carolingian monetary system (Catalan: lliura, sou and diners), but those of Portugal and Castile (and subsequently Spain) retained the currency system inherited from al-Andalus.

 During the early Middle Ages, only the denarius (denier) was issued as an actual coin; the libra and solidus were merely units of account.
-But over time, Europe's silver resources were gradually exhausted and the coins became repeatedly debased by mediaeval monarchs, prompting the minting of larger coins from the 13th century.
-It also led to specification of currencies by mint of origin in contracts and accounting (e.g. a denier parisis, of the Paris mint, contained more actual silver than the very debased denier tournois of Tours).
+But over time, Europe's silver resources were gradually exhausted and the coins became repeatedly debased by medieval monarchs, prompting the minting of larger coins from the 13th century.
+It also led to the specification of currencies by mint of origin in contracts and accounting (e.g. a denier parisis, of the Paris mint, contained more actual silver than the very debased denier tournois of Tours).

 To facilitate larger transactions, gold coins began to be minted in western Europe around the same time.
-The French franc, introduced in 1360, was the first coin anywhere to represent exactly £1 and the gold "sovereign", first minted in 1489, was the first English £1 coin.

-Although the £sd system remained intact in ledger accounting, the variety of new coins of various multiples and qualities led to common expression of quantities in terms of number of coins (guineas, crowns, farthings, etc.) But they would all have to be converted into formal £sd units in accounts.
+The French franc, introduced in 1360, was the first coin anywhere to represent exactly £1, and the gold "sovereign", first minted in 1489, was the first English £1 coin.
+As new coins representing various quantities were introduced, expressions in terms of these new coins (guineas, crowns, farthings, etc.) made their way into the common language.
+However, the £sd system remained intact in ledger accounting.